Plunne/RISC-Plunne/Docs/README.md

 - Core REQ and TB files are respectively named `REQ_Core` and `TB_Core`.

 ## Requierements Convention
+- Requierements shall have a REQ_ID
-- Requierements IDs shall starts with a R followed by 3 digits (e.g. R023)
+- Requierements REQ_IDs shall start with a R followed by 3 digits (e.g. R023)
+- Requierements shall be named with the prefix `<module_abbreviation>` followed by the REQ_ID (e.g. IMem_R023)
 - Requierements shall have a Title and a Description
 - Requierements shall have a creation date and a creator
 - Requierements shall have an edition date and the editor